xray-forge/stalker-xrf-engine/src/engine/extensions/README.md

 - Custom translations sources / build steps to prepare translations from extensions
 - Custom configs / build steps to transpile extension configs
 - Automated way to load system ini overrides and apply to existing system ini file
+- Save data about active extensions and warn when loading game with invalid extensions list